-Q – Queer/Questioning: Queer is an umbrella term for the LGBT community, but the Q can also stand for Questioning for those still in the process of exploring their identity.
+Q – Queer/Questioning: Queer can be an umbrella term for the LGBT community, but the Q can also stand for Questioning for those still in the process of exploring their identity.

-+ : Includes the many other aspects of the gender/sexuality scale.
-This could include intersex (born with reproductive anatomy that doesn’t fit male or female), asexual (attracted to people, but with no sexual desires), nonbinary (doesn’t adhere to gender norms and may prefer different pronouns than she/he), pansexual (attraction to people not based on their sex or gender identity), and others.
++: Includes the many other aspects of the gender/sexuality scale.
+This could include intersex (born with reproductive anatomy that doesn’t fit male or female), asexual (who doesn’t experience sexual attraction), nonbinary (doesn’t adhere to gender norms and may prefer different pronouns than she/he), pansexual (attraction to people not based on their sex or gender identity), and others.

 It’s important to understand that gender and sexuality are a spectrum.
 Maybe you are 100% straight, but most people aren’t.
 If you’re curious to see where you fall, you can use the Kinsey Scale test to see.

 LGBTQ+ rights are human rights

 Soooo, you may be thinking, but why is this important?
 Why is this a humanitarian issue?
 Why should I care?

 Because no matter how you identify or who you love, you are a person who deserves respect, and because:

 - Nearly 1 in 20 Americans (~5%) identify as LGBTQ+, including over 8% of millennials.
 (Note: the 2020 census counted this for the first time ever, so we will likely have updated and more accurate numbers soon!)